How Attention Shapes Time and Experience (The Science of Focus and Presence)

 Presence Is Not About Slowing Down

-It’s about reducing unnecessary internal friction.
+It means reducing unnecessary internal friction.

-When attention is steady and the nervous system is balanced, people can still move quickly, perform well, and meet demands — but without the same level of strain.
-This is where sustainable performance lives.
+When attention is steady and the system is balanced, you can still move quickly and meet demands—but without the same level of strain.

 A Simple Truth